rahulagarwal90/Interview_App/README.md

    - Check email for interview invitation
    - Click the secure link to start

-2. **Setup Phase**
+2. **Setup Phase & Rules Screen**
    - Allow camera and microphone access
-   - Ensure proper lighting and quiet environment
-   - Read anti-cheating guidelines
+   - Read the rules/instructions shown on the setup screen
+   - Click the "Start Interview" button to begin
+   - The interview will not start until you click Start

 3. **Interview Phase**
    - Answer questions within time limits